 When can I expect a call from camp?

 We’ll take care of the bumps and bruises.
 If it needs an ice pack or a bandaid, we will comfort and care for your camper.
 We also fill out a Caregiver Communication Form for you to read and sign at pick up.

 Our policy to is call you if a camper experiences a head injury.
 If your camper exhibits a fever, throws up, or extreme discomfort, we’ll notify you.

 My child has food allergies, do you accommodate for that?

 For snack times, we do make accommodations for food allergies.
-Please include the details about your child’s allergy on the emergency release forms.
+Please include the details about your child’s allergy on the Health and Medical Information Form.
 We are not always able to make accommodations for allergies in our “Activity Foods”.
 For instance on Chocolate Milk Day, is not a great day for a child with dairy allergies to attend camp.

 What will my camper have for lunch?

 That is up to you!
 You are responsible for packing a lunch for your child and sending it with him/her to camp that day.

 I have a Groupon voucher or Amazon voucher from past years, can I use that this year?